Followers

 Lord Stirling

-While writing The Patriot Spy, I had researched and was continuing to research, various people, places, and things involved in the campaigns around New York in 1776.
-One of the key events in the campaign, and in the book, was the gallant attack of the "Maryland 400."
-The number of Marylanders was around 250 or so and the remnants of Haslet's Delaware Regiment who joined in the attack made up the difference.
-This was a forlorn hope attack led by New Jersey General "Lord" Stirling against a large body of redcoats under the command of General Lord Cornwallis.
-While Stirling claimed the title of the lord (or in his case, laird as he claimed a Scottish peerage), Cornwallis was the real thing.
-And Cornwallis had the good ground and some 2,000 of the best troops in the army and two guns to face the small American force, now hopelessly cut off.
-Stirling led attacks that evinced some of the bravest minutes of the entire eight-year war.
-Heated musketry was exchanged and the Americans from Maryland and Delaware made several attempts to reach the British line but in the end, the force was eviscerated.
-All were killed, wounded, or captured.
-Except for the Maryland commander, Major Mordecai Gist, and a handful that included the resolute Captain Samuel Smith.
+While writing The Patriot Spy, I researched and continued to research various people, places, and events involved in the campaigns around New York in 1776.
+One key event in the campaign, and in the book, was the gallant attack of the "Maryland 400."
+The number of Marylanders was around 250, with the remnants of Haslet's Delaware Regiment joining in to make up the difference.
+This was a forlorn hope attack led by New Jersey General "Lord" Stirling against a large body of redcoats commanded by General Lord Cornwallis.
+While Stirling claimed the title of lord (or in his case, laird, as he claimed a Scottish peerage), Cornwallis held real authority.
+Cornwallis had the advantage of good ground and around 2,000 of the best troops in the army, along with two guns, to face the small American force, which was now hopelessly cut off.
+Stirling led attacks that exemplified some of the bravest moments of the entire eight-year war.
+Intense musketry was exchanged, and the Americans from Maryland and Delaware made several attempts to reach the British line, but in the end, the force was eviscerated.
+All were killed, wounded, or captured, except for the Maryland commander, Major Mordecai Gist, and a handful that included the resolute Captain Samuel Smith.

 Major Mordecai Gist

-In The Patriot Spy, a young officer named Lieutenant Jeremiah Creed, the mysterious Irish immigrant executes a successful withdrawal and escapes across Gowanus Creek.
-That act of gallantry is witnessed from the American defense works by General George Washington, who determines then and there to use the talented Creed in a war of intelligence against the British.
+In The Patriot Spy, a young officer named Lieutenant Jeremiah Creed, a mysterious Irish immigrant, executes a successful withdrawal and escapes across Gowanus Creek.
+That act of gallantry is witnessed from the American defenses by General George Washington, who then decides to use the talented Creed in an intelligence war against the British.
 The rest you will have to read in the novel.
-In my research, I of course had read of the event and the escape of a handful, including Gist.
-But with the literary license, I inserted the fictional Creed, commander of the Maryland Light infantry company.
-What I did not at the time know, was that a very real commander of the light infantry had indeed escaped with a handful of his men.
+In my research, I, of course, read about the event and the escape of a handful, including Gist.
+However, with literary license, I inserted the fictional Creed, commander of the Maryland Light Infantry company.
+What I did not know at the time was that a very real commander of the light infantry had indeed escaped with a handful of his men.

 Haslet's Delaware Line on Long Island